orangeduck/mpc/README.md

 mpc_parser_t* mpc_many_else(mpc_parser_t* a, mpc_fold_t f, mpc_lift_t lf);
 ```

-Attempts to parse zero or more `a`.
-If zero instances are found then succeeds and returns `NULL` (or the result of `lf`).
-If more than zero instances are found, results of `a` are combined using fold function `f`.
+Attempts to run `a` zero or more times.
+If this fails then it succeeds and returns `NULL` (or the result of `lf`).
+If there is at least one success, results of `a` are combined using fold function `f`.
 See the _Function Types_ section for more details.

 * * *